AstroAnasTariq/LoadApp/README.md

 # LoadApp #
-In this project students will create an app to download a file from Internet by clicking on a custom-built button where:
+LoadApp is an app to download a file from Internet by clicking on a custom-built button where:
 * width of the button gets animated from left to right;
 * text gets changed based on different states of the button;
 * circle gets be animated from 0 to 360 degrees